brainlife/amaretti/test/config/README.md

-config used to run the test
+config used to run the test (it will be copied to ./config)